Awarded Grants & Research

 Title: Radiographic and Ultrasonographic Findings of The Caudal Cervical Region in 105 Warmblood Jumpers

 Status: Submitted For Publication

 Cervical arthropathy in horses has been documented as a source of neck pain, stiffness, muscle atrophy, abnormal posture, poor performance, ataxia and lameness.
 Osteoarthritis (OA) at the cervical articular process is usually diagnosed with radiography, ultrasonography and nuclear scintigraphy.
 Osteoarthritis is a relatively common feature in sport horses.
 To the best of our knowledge, however, there are no reports in the literature describing the prevalence of cervical osteoarthritis in a normal population of sport horses.
-The main objective of this report was to report radiographic and ultrasonographic findings of the caudal cervical region in a population of sound and performing warmblood jumpers.
-Secondly, we studied the correlation between cervical facets OA seen on the radiographs and the presence of joint effusion and/or capsulitis on ultrasound.
+The main objective of this study was to report radiographic and ultrasonographic findings of the caudal cervical region in a population of sound and performing warmblood jumpers.
+Secondly, we studied the correlation between cervical facet OA seen on the radiographs and the presence of joint effusion and/or capsulitis on ultrasound.
 Finally, we determined the association between presence of OA, age and neck range of motion.